On Privacy Weaknesses and Vulnerabilities in Software Systems: Conclusions and future work

 \section{Conclusions and future work}

 The increasing use of software applications in people's daily lives has put privacy under constant threat as personal data are collected, processed and transferred by many software applications.
 In this paper, we performed a number of studies on privacy vulnerabilities in software applications.
-Our study on the Common Weakness Enumeration (CWE) and Common Vulnerabilities and Exposures (CVE) systems found that the coverage of privacy-related vulnerabilities in both systems is quite limited (4.45\% in the CWE system and 0.1\% in the CVE system).
+Our study on CWE and CVE systems found that the coverage of privacy-related vulnerabilities in both systems is quite limited (4.45\% in the CWE system and 0.1\% in the CVE system).

 We have also investigated on how those privacy-related vulnerabilities identified in CWE and CVE address the common privacy threats in software applications.
-To do so, we developed a taxonomy of common privacy threats based on selected privacy engineering research, well-established data protection regulations and privacy frameworks and industry resources.
+To do so, we developed a taxonomy of common privacy threats, which was extended from the existing work \cite{Stallings2019}, based on selected privacy engineering research, data protection regulations and privacy frameworks and industry resources.
 We have found that only 13 out of 24 common privacy vulnerabilities in the taxonomy are covered by the existing weaknesses and vulnerabilities reported in CWE and CVE.
-The top three most addressed vulnerabilities are exposing personal data to an unauthorised actor, insufficient levels of protection and personal data attacks.
 Based on these actionable insights, we proposed 11 new common privacy weaknesses to be added to the CWE system.
 We also mined code fragments from real software repositories to confirm the existence of those privacy weaknesses.
 These newly proposed weaknesses will significantly improve the coverage of privacy weaknesses and vulnerabilities in CWE, and subsequently CVE.

-Future work involves expanding our taxonomy to cover additional common privacy threats that may have raised or discussed in other sources that we have not included in this study.
+Future work involves expanding our taxonomy to cover additional common privacy threats that may have raised or discussed in other sources.
 We will also perform a study to characterise privacy vulnerabilities in software applications.
 This will enable us to develop new techniques and tools for automatically detecting privacy vulnerabilities in software and suggesting fixes.